Graduate Certificate in Foods and Nutrition

 Certificate students may also enroll in courses offered in Orono during the day and evening.

 FSN 436 Food Law.
 Examination and discussion of federal and state laws and regulations applying to the processing, handling, distribution and serving of food products.
 3 cr.
-Offered spring 2012.
+Spring.
 On-line.
 Dr. Al Bushway.

 FSN 501 Advanced Human Nutrition.
-Basic nutriion science with emphasis on energy, protein, vitamin, macro-mineral and endocrine function and metabolism.
+Basic nutrition science with emphasis on energy, protein, vitamin, macro-mineral and endocrine function and metabolism.
 Prerequisite: FSN 410 or permission.
 Cr.
-3. Summer 2012.
+3 Summer, odd years.
 On-line.
 Dr. Camire.

 FSN 502 Food Preservation.
 Chemicals and processes (freezing, dehydration, canning, irradiation, extrusion) used to extend food quality and safety.
 3 cr.
-Offered fall 2012, Dr. A. Bushway and Dr. Camire, On-line.
+Fall, even years, Dr. A. Bushway, On-line.

 FSN 514 Principles of Thermal Processing.
 Principles of processing of low-acid canned foods and acidified foods, including an understanding of thermal process schedules, types of processing equipment, sanitation and spoilage of thermally processed foods.
 1 cr.
-Offered summer 2013 On-line.
+Offered on demand, On-line.

-FSN 524 Research Methods & Biostatistical Techniques.
+FSN 524 Responsible Design, Conduct & Analysis of Research.
 Evaluates research design and statistics used in the areas of nutritional and medical research.
 3 cr.
-Offered every fall On-line.
+Fall, On-line.
 Dr. Camire

 FSN 603 Nutrients & Food Processing.
 Review of the changes in food nutrient composition and bioavailability during processing from harvest to consumers.
 3 cr.
-Offered spring, 2012 On-line.
+Summer, 2016 On-line.
 Dr. Camire.

 As other courses become available, they will be added to this list.
-For a complete list of courses taught by the Department of Food Science and Human Nutrition, please visit the Department’s course list page.
+For a complete list of courses taught by in Food Science and Human Nutrition, please visit our course list page.